scrapjs/hcv-color/readme.md

 ### Dark and light theme

 When I watch that or such video (https://www.youtube.com/watch?v=qimopjP6YoM), I understand that HCV color space can be used for dark and light themes themes.
-The point is that HCV reference values can allow you to make correct dark and light themes, using offsets in the "G" channel.
+The point is that HCV reference values can allow you to make correct dark and light themes, using offsets in the "V" channel.
 The higher, the lighter, and vice versa.
 In this case, the colored parts of the site will remain colored or close to that.

 ```scss
 .dark-theme {